jayrbolton/vvvview/Readme.md

 Construct a new view instance.
 Pass in:

-* rootNode: the node that you want to append your virtual-dom into (eg document.body)
+* rootNode: the node where you want to mount your virtual-dom (eg document.body)
-* rootComponent: a function that takes some state and return a vdom.
+* rootComponent: a function that takes some state and returns a vdom.
 * options:
-** defaultState: this can be a default javascript object for your initial state ** cacheState: if you want to cache the whole state to localStorage automatically, pass in a key name for this option (eg 'appView')
+ * defaultState: this can be a default javascript object for your initial state
+ * cacheState: if you want to cache the whole state to localStorage automatically, pass in a key name for this option (eg 'appView')

 Example: